 The United States allocated approximately 46 billion each year to combat diseases caused by high blood pressure, It is including the cost of health care services, medicines to treat high blood pressure and low labor.

-New York City has already taken action in this matter y a partir del 1 March 2016 It shall be binding for all those restaurant chains with more than 15 points of sale identify with an icon of a saltshaker, as shown in the following image, the dishes containing more than 2.300 milligrams of sodium.
+New York City has already taken action in this matter and from 1 March 2016 It shall be binding for all those restaurant chains with more than 15 points of sale identify with an icon of a saltshaker, as shown in the following image, the dishes containing more than 2.300 milligrams of sodium.

 To expand knowledge, in this case on the effects of eating junk food, I recommend viewing the documentary Super Size Me, Morgan Spurlock.